 Jackson – I like it when they laugh.
 I was the first person to make them laugh.
 It makes me happy to hear them laughing.

-Carrie English is a mother of four who lives North Central Pennsylvania along with her husband, Jason.
-Her children range from age 12 to her one year old toddler twins.
-She is a full-time working professional, sleep deprived lover of coffee, hugs, and her family.
+Carrie English is a mother of four who lives in North Central Pennsylvania along with her husband, Jason.
+Her children range from age 12 to her one-year-old toddler twins.
+She is a full-time working professional, sleep-deprived lover of coffee, hugs, and her family.
 She credits her strength to her amazing family and her faith.

 - Twin Christmas Outfits to Make Your Holiday Merry – Plus, win $50

 - Packing for Twins: Tips for a Weekend Trip